tomas-fryza/vhdl-course/Labs/07-stopwatch/README.md

 ## Synchronize git

-Your repository must include `README.md` file, source code for the stopwatch, testbench code, screenshot of the correct simulation, and source code or schematic of top level implementation.
+Your repository must include `README.md` file with simulation screenshot(s), next the source code for stopwatch, testbench code, and source code or schematic of top level implementation.
 Submit your solution **no later** than Friday.